 Few things are more enjoyable for an experienced angler than hooking a bass.
 There’s nothing quite like feeling that tug on the other end of the line, whether I’m hauling in a tenacious largemouth, a resilient smallmouth, or a stealthy spotted bass.
 Even though bass fishing may be a thrilling activity throughout the year, July […]

-The Best Crankbait For Summer Bass
+Best Lure Colors For Summer Bass